-Charles Crichton’s “The Lavender Hill Mob,” a sharply observed, quite hilarious crime comedy, made Oscar-nominated Alec Guinness a star in the United States, and won the Best Story and Screenplay for T.E..B.
+Charles Crichton’s “The Lavender Hill Mob,” a sharply observed, quite hilarious crime comedy, made the Oscar-nominated Alec Guinness a star in the United States, and won the Best Story and Screenplay for T.E..B.
 Clarke.

 Alec Guinness plays a meek transporter, who after 20 years of service, decides to steal one million pounds.To achieve his goal, he enlists Pendlebury (played by Stanley Holloway), a friend who’s a paper manufacturer and a sculptor too.

-Guinness lost the Best Actor Oscar to Gary Cooper (“High Noon”).
+Alec Guinness lost the Best Actor Oscar to Gary Cooper (“High Noon”).

 He would win the award in 1957 for David Lean’s “The Bridge on the River Quai.”